-On the other hand, auto-darkening cool welding helmet are the light reactive welding helmets.
+On the other hand, auto-darkening cool welding helmets are light reactive welding helmets.
 Technically, they are more advanced than the standard type.
 Also, these helmets are quite modern compared to the passive ones.

 All this normally happens within a fraction of a second.
-It is important to note that auto-darkening cool welding helmets normally operate on batteries and can be a little bit expensive compared to the passive welding helmet.
+It is important to note that auto-darkening cool welding helmets normally operate on batteries and can be a little bit expensive compared to passive welding helmets.
 However, it offers better services than the standard one.

 2. Field of view

 Besides the above-mentioned types, you should pay attention to the field of view before buying this gear.
 However, when it comes to the field of view, user’s preferences matter a lot.
 For some, they might prefer a wider field of view.
 However, there might be a category that might prefer cool welding helmets that come with a smaller field of view.

 It is important to note that the field of view stretches from 6 square inches for light tasks to 9 square inches for complicated tasks.
 Although the field of view depends on one’s preference, it is imperative to consider the amount of out-of-position welding one has to do.

 3. Time of lens reaction